...

 How to maintain your dream to retire early during a divorce

-This is the goal that is oftentimes made more achievable when doing so with a spouse.
-Having a typical household means having bills and other responsibilities.
-However, getting married increases your household income and probably does not do much to increase the amount of expenditure your household is responsible for.
+This goal is often more achievable when pursued with a spouse.
+A typical household comes with bills and responsibilities, but marriage generally increases household income without significantly raising expenses.
 As a result, you and your spouse could combine your incomes and goals for financial independence.
-It is likely that if you have these types of goals in mind that you have been diligent about preparing and intentional about goal setting.
+It is likely that if you have these types of goals in mind you have been diligent about preparing and intentional about goal setting.

 Whereas some people purchase a new home at the top of their budget, you and your spouse may have decided to purchase a much more modest home to pay off the mortgage early and therefore have more money to invest in saving.
-You may have even decided to not have children or to delay having kids until your financial goals have been met.
-You may have even decided to work multiple jobs and have multiple streams of income to maximize your income earning ability while you are in the prime of your income-earning life. new paragraph, it takes a strong degree of planning for a family to be able to accomplish the goal of financial independence and early retirement.
+You may have decided to delay having children or choose not to have kids until you achieve your financial goals.
+You may have even decided to work multiple jobs and have multiple streams of income to maximize your income-earning ability while you are in the prime of your income-earning life. new paragraph, it takes a strong degree of planning for a family to be able to accomplish the goal of financial independence and early retirement.

 For those of you who are planning on living a life that is based on principles related to early retirement and financial independence, even the slightest disruption to your income or other household responsibilities can cause your plan to the negatively impacted.
 Even though you may have a very conservative lifestyle if your income is average then it does not take much to throw your plans off.
 While your goal to retire early may not be one that is essential to your happiness in your life it is certainly important, nonetheless.
 As a result, you have probably been spending a lot of time pondering over this goal and whether it will ultimately be achievable.

 What exactly does this mean for your goals of retiring early with financial independence?
-Do you have to give up on those goals now or can those goals be modified to take into consideration your current circumstances?
+Do you have to abandon those goals, or can you modify them to fit your current circumstances?
 This is what I would like to discuss with you in today’s blog post.
 Namely, what does it mean to get a divorce while having substantial financial goals that involve financial independence in the ability to retire on your terms and ahead of schedule based on your age?
 Do you need to give up on these goals if you were going through a divorce or can he maintain the goals despite the bump in the road presented by your divorce case?

 Before you commit yourself one way or the other on these topics, I recommend taking a moment to read through today’s blog post first period every divorce case in every family that the Law Office of Bryan Fagan is fortunate enough to work on leads us to the belief that your family and your circumstances are incredibly unique.
 It should also follow that your goals are also unique to you and your family.
 If at the end of today’s blog post, you have questions about the material you have read and how your family’s goals may factor into this discussion and I recommend contacting the Law Office of Bryan Fagan.